-- 50. Following the Effective Date and being given notice of any penalty imposed under these Regulations, all Participants and cricket organisations (subject to the specific provisions in the Disciplinary Regulations) shall recognise, give effect to and fully enforce any sanction imposed by any Disciplinary Chair or Disciplinary Panel under these Regulations or the Recreational Cricket Regulations. - 51.
+- 48. Following the Effective Date and being given notice of any penalty imposed under these Regulations, all Participants and Relevant Cricket Organisations shall recognise, give effect to and fully enforce any sanction imposed by any Disciplinary Chair or Disciplinary Panel under these Regulations. - 49.
 If the Relevant Disciplinary Body is aware that the Respondent participates in multiple leagues and/or competitions, including competitions run by a County Cricket Board and/or the ECB, the Disciplinary Officer of the Relevant Disciplinary Body must communicate any sanction imposed under these Regulations to the Disciplinary Officer of the relevant competition organiser(s).